Zibri/Rubicon-C64/README.md

 # Alternatevely, to copy the protection from the original RUBICON DISK

 insert the original rubicon disk.
 Load and run <a href="https://github.com/Zibri/Rubicon-C64/raw/main/rubicopy.prg">RUBICOPY.PRG</a> ONCE.
+<a href="https://github.com/Zibri/Rubicon-C64/blob/main/rubcopy.s">You can find the source here.</a>
 Insert the disk where you quickcopied RUBICON.
 Load and run <a href="https://github.com/Zibri/Rubicon-C64/raw/main/rubicopy.prg">RUBICOPY.PRG</a>.